Kong/cloud-migration-journey/docs/explore/phase1.md

 ## Explore

-Here we will review through the ansible inventory, ssh into the ec2-instances to quickly explore the setup, and end with configuring the Konnect Runtime Instance and validation by consuming the monolith through.
+Here we will review through the ansible inventory, ssh into the ec2-instances to quickly explore the setup, and end with configuring the Konnect runtime group and validating the monolith API can be called through the runtime instance.

 ### On Prem Env